aleen42/PersonalWiki/Programming/JavaScript/data_structure/hashing/hashing.md

 A collision occurs when a hash function generates the same key for two or more values.

-In this section, we will look at two means of collisions resolution: **seperate chaining** and **linear probing**.
+In this section, we will look at two means of collisions resolution: **separate chaining** and **linear probing**.

 #### Separate Chaining

-Separate chaining is a technique where each array element of a hash table
+Separate chaining is a technique where each array element of a hash table stores another data structure, such as another array, so that it can physically store more than one piece of data in an array element